Rhynochetos

 Rhynochetos is a genus of ground-dwelling birds in the monotypic family Rhynochetidae.
 It contains two species, both endemic to New Caledonia, one of which is extinct.

 Taxonomy

 Rhynochetos jubatus is the only extant species of this genus and of the family Rhynochetidae.
-It is closely related to tropic bird of tropical Atlantic, Pacific and Indian oceans with its closest living relative being the Sunbittern (Eurypyga helias).
-Currently there are two described species of Rhynochetos, however, it has been suggested that the extinct Rhynochetos orarius and the extant Rhynochetos jubatus are in fact the same species.
+It is closely related to birds of the tropical Atlantic, Pacific and Indian oceans with its closest living relative being the sunbittern (Eurypyga helias).
+Currently there are two described species of Rhynochetos, however, it has been suggested that the extinct Rhynochetos orarius and the extant Rhynochetos jubatus are the same species.